Critical metallic phase in the overdoped random $t$-$J$ model: Critical non-Fermi-liquid metal phase

 where the subscript $a=f,b$ corresponds to the fermion and boson Green's function respectively.
 In the above ansatz, $C_{a}$ is a constant, $\theta_{a}$ is an asymmetry parameter, and $\Delta_{a}$ is the exponent determining the critical solution.
 Below we shall discuss the relation between these parameters and different possible solutions.
 The vector notation is introduced to denote the positive and negative frequency parts of the solution.
 Using this form of the Green's function it is then straightforward to write the corresponding spectral densities,

 The exponents of the fermion and boson Green's functions satisfy the constraint $\Delta_f+\Delta_b=1/2$.
-The ansataz considered in Eq. (\ref{eq:Gfb_c}) admits three types of solutions \cite{Joshi:2019csz}: \\ (i) \underline{$\Delta_{f} = \Delta_{b} = 1/4$}: This is the solution that leads to a marginal spin correlation, i.e., a $1/\tau$ decay as in the SY spin liquid \cite{SY93} found in the insulating case.
+The ansataz considered in Eq. \ref{eq:Gfb_c} admits three types of solutions \cite{Joshi:2019csz}: \\

+(i) \underline{$\Delta_{f} = \Delta_{b} = 1/4$}: This is the solution that leads to a marginal spin correlation, i.e., a $1/\tau$ decay as in the SY spin liquid \cite{SY93} found in the insulating case.
 In Ref.~\cite{Tikhanovskaya:2020zcw} it was shown that such a solution exists only in a very small doping range near $p=0$.
-This is also the solution that corresponds to the deconfined critical point discussed in Ref. \cite{Joshi:2019csz}.
-We will not discuss this solution any further here, because we believe the actual ground state at very low doping is a spin glass. \\ (ii) \underline{$\Delta_{b}=0 \,, \Delta_{f}=1/2$}: Such a solution would be the analog of the Fermi liquid solution found in the large $M$ limit of Ref. \cite{PG99}.
+This is also the solution that corresponds to the deconfined critical point discussed in Ref.~\cite{Joshi:2019csz}.
+We will not discuss this solution any further here, because we believe the actual ground state at very low doping is a spin glass. \\

+(ii) \underline{$\Delta_{b}=0 \,, \Delta_{f}=1/2$}: Such a solution would be the analog of the Fermi liquid solution found in the large $M$ limit of Ref. \cite{PG99}.
 However, it turns out that such a solution is not a valid solution of the saddle-point equations of the large $M$ limit considered here.
-We provide more details in Appendix \ref{sec:fl} in this regard. \\ (iii) \underline{$1/4 < \Delta_{f} < 1/2$}: In this solution the $J$ term in the fermion self-energy in Eq. (\ref{f4}) is sub-dominant at low energies, although it does have contributions at higher energies.
+We provide more details in SI Appendix~1.\ref{sec:fl} in this regard. \\

+(iii) \underline{$1/4 < \Delta_{f} < 1/2$}: In this solution the $J$ term in the fermion self-energy in Eq. \ref{f4} is sub-dominant at low energies, although it does have contributions at higher energies.
 This solution results in doping-dependent exponents.
 As we shall see below, we find this solution to be present for all values of doping, and it will be a valid solution in the overdoped region.
-Our subsequent analyses in this section will focus on this solution.
+Our subsequent analyses in this section will focus on this solution. \\

-We now briefly discuss our strategy to find the solution (iii) and more details can be found in Appendix \ref{sec:REALFL}.
-The conformal solution ansataz introduced in Eq. (\ref{eq:Gfb_c}) satisfies two Luttinger constraints \cite{Joshi:2019csz, Tikhanovskaya:2020zcw},
+We now briefly discuss our strategy to find the solution (iii) and more details can be found in SI Appendix~\ref{sec:REALFL}.
+The conformal solution ansataz introduced in Eq. \ref{eq:Gfb_c} satisfies two Luttinger constraints \cite{Joshi:2019csz, Tikhanovskaya:2020zcw},

 For solution (iii) the constants $C_{f}$ and $C_{b}$ can not be determined individually but their product is a constant.
-This leads to another constraint involving $\theta's$ and $\Delta's$ as shown in Ref. \cite{Joshi:2019csz},
+This leads to another constraint involving $\theta's$ and $\Delta's$ as shown in Ref.~\cite{Joshi:2019csz},